-- Apply to more colleges: If you miscalibrated your likelihood of getting into the schools you applied to, look for other colleges that offer rolling admissions or later application deadlines and submit a few more applications.
+If you mis-calibrated your likelihood of getting into the schools you applied to, look for other colleges that offer rolling admissions or later application deadlines and submit a few more applications.
 Here’s a list of schools still accepting applications.

-- Don’t lose hope: Sometimes students get accepted into schools that seem more competitive yet get rejected by schools that would be classified as a “safety school.”
+Sometimes students get accepted to schools that seem more competitive yet get rejected by schools that would be classified as a “safety school.”

 Awaiting college application decisions is an emotional roller coaster.
 While it can feel deflating to receive a rejection, don’t panic.
 Give yourself some time to recover (talk it out with your family, go out for a jog, listen to your favorite music playlist — whatever it takes to clear your head), and then start considering the alternatives.